huangli712/ACGui/docs/src/usage.md

 !!! info

     The `MaxEnt` and `BarRat` solvers are highly efficient.
 So we can see the analytic continuation results very soon.
 However, the `StochAC` and `StochPX` solvers are quite slow.
-It is not a good idea to launch analytic continuation calculations directly through `ACGui`.
+It is not a good idea to launch them directly through `ACGui`.
 We usually use `ACGui` to generate a valid `ac.toml`.
 Then we can submit the computational job manually.

 !!! warning